jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 W_{x} X_t + W_{h} h_{t-1} + b
 $$

-If it is a gate, use the sigmoid function to turn it to a "on/off" gate.
+If it is a gate, use the sigmoid function to turn it to an "on/off" gate.
 If it is a state, use $$ \tanh $$.

 Through this mechanism:
 * We produce a candidate state $$\tilde{C}$$ for new information produced at time step t.